VMatrix1900/draft-sheng-idr-gw-exchange-in-sd-wan/draft-sheng-idr-gw-exchange-in-sd-wan.md

 ~~~
 {: #Scenario  title="Multi-segment SD-WAN"}

 # Requirements Language

 {::boilerplate bcp14-tagged}

 The following acronyms and terms are used in this document:

 - Cloud DC: Off-Premises Data Center, managed by 3rd party, that hosts applications, services, and workload for different organizations or tenants.
 - CPE: Customer (Edge) Premises Equipment.
 - OnPrem: On Premises data centers and branch offices.
-- RR          Route Reflector.
+- RR: Route Reflector.
 - SD-WAN: Software Defined Wide Area Network.
 In this document, “SD-WAN” refers to a policy-driven transporting of IP packets over multiple underlay networks for better WAN bandwidth management, visibility, and control.
-- VPN         Virtual Private Network.
+- VPN: Virtual Private Network.

 # Extension to SD-WAN Underlay UPDATE for Associated GWs